bassemaziz/Egyptian-National-Id-information-extractor/README.md

 ![](output.png)

-Can be used in government organizations and special organization who use egyptian national id
+Can be used in government organizations and special organizations who use egyptian national id

 ### Requirements